WilliamVenner/gmpublisher/README.md

 # -> Windows users need to install [WebView2](https://go.microsoft.com/fwlink/p/?LinkId=2124703) for gmpublisher to work (for now) <-

+# -> Your antivirus may block gmpublisher since it's an unsigned application <-

 ## Features

 * Doesn't depend on gmad.exe or gmpublish.exe